-Characters converse on their phones or radios instead of chatting to each other face to face.
+Characters converse on their phones or radios instead of chatting with each other face to face.
 This is especially useful when characters are on the phone and talking to someone directly next to them.
 Or when a local news station lays out the story’s exposition.

 The pre-lap conversation is dialogue from the following scene that begins before the current scene ends.
-Write “pre-lap” next to the character’s name in parenthesis.
+Write “pre-lap” next to the character’s name in parentheses.
 The example below from the movie “Hitchcock” shows how Pre-Lap is used in screenplays.

 At first look, parentheticals may appear to be extensions, but there are a few crucial differences.
 Extensions are technical directions that describe the location of the actor speaking the dialogue in the scene.